PatrickFenger/pythonAssignments/Assignment_1/readme.md

 its important that dataset 1 is given as first argument and dataset 2 as second argument:

+Eksampel without code python exercise_v2.py dataset1 dataset 2

 Eksampel : python exercise_v2.py 'https://ucr.fbi.gov/crime-in-the-u.s/2013/crime-in-the-u.s.-2013/tables/1tabledatadecoverviewpdf/table_1_crime_in_the_united_states_by_volume_and_rate_per_100000_inhabitants_1994-2013.xls/output.xls' 'https://ucr.fbi.gov/crime-in-the-u.s/2013/crime-in-the-u.s.-2013/tables/table-8/table_8_offenses_known_to_law_enforcement_by_state_by_city_2013.xls'

+When you execute the file a plot will pop up , this is the answer for Question 1.
+The answers for question 2 ,4 and 5 can be viewed in the terminal.
+But these will first be shown whe you have pressed the close button on the plot.

 ## Imports :